jamesbelk0/Metabolic_Syndrome_Classification/README.md

 # Metabolic_Syndrome_Classification
-## Discovering the health trends that lead to a metabolic syndrome
+## Discovering the health trends that lead to the metabolic syndrome

 **James Belk**: Due to my experience in the health and fitness field this issue is incredibly important to the longevity to an individuals life-span and standard of living.
 Have a better understanding of the markers that can lead to an individuals development of a metabolic disease can help prevent them from occuring.
 Heart disease, diabetes, and hypertension are preventable to an extent and knowledge is power.